 If you’re thinking of having a baby, certain steps can help reduce the risk and complications.

-A preconception counseling can help you be prepared both physically and emotionally.
-Meet with your doctor to find out if your diabetes is well controlled for you to stop your birth control measures.
-A blood test called glycosylated hemoglobin test (HbA1c, or just A1c) can help know how well you are doing.
+Preconception counseling can help you be prepared both physically and emotionally.
+Meet with your doctor to find out if your diabetes is well controlled and if you should stop your birth control measures.
+A blood test called the glycosylated hemoglobin test (HbA1c, or just A1c) can help you know how well you are doing.

 - Urinalysis to help check kidney problems

 - Eye exam to detect glaucoma, cataracts, or retinopathy

 - Blood work to make sure your kidney is working well